jfrome1/NTW2029/src/content/docs/course-ntw2029/policies/policies.md

 ## Talking

-- I love it when students talk in class to ask questions or as part of the class discussion.
-- I am easily distracted when students talk quietly to their nearby classmates, because I think that they are confused about something I said, and I start thinking about what might have confused them, and then I wonder if I confused everyone, and then class discussion suffers.
-Please, just raise your hand and ask me to repeat myself.
+- Please don't talk quietly to classmates during class (unless in a small group activity).
+It can appear disrespectful.
+- If you have a question or comment, just raise your hard.
+If you missed something, just ask me to repeat myself.
+It's fine.

 ## Feedback and Course Improvement

-- My teaching approach includes the idea that I should always strive to find ways to improve my course and teaching effectiveness so students learn as much as possible and that both students and teachers enjoy the process.
-- One thing experience has taught me is that every group of students is different enough that my teaching techniques and course design must be continuously revised to best meet the needs of any particular group of students.
-Towards this end, I'm going to be asking each of you to invest some small effort in helping me gather information I can use to improve the course.
-These efforts include post-class feedback and reporting on your course workload.
+- I am constantly looking for ways to improve the class, and to do this, I need your help, such as posting class feedback and reporting on your workload.
+Feel free to email me additional feedback.
-- One way I improve course materials is through use of anonymous student examples.
-Students have told me that discussing examples is extremely useful, and I use such examples regularly.
-I will assume that you are ok with me using your coursework for anonymous examples in future classes.
+- I use anonymous student writing examples in class frequently, since students say they are very useful.
+I will assume that you are ok with me using your coursework anonymously in future classes.
 Let me know if you have any concern about this; I can allow you to opt-out.